Should you hire overqualified candidates?

-Given these factors, how can you determine if an overqualified job applicant should be weeded out or given serious consideration?
+Given these factors, how can you determine if overqualified candidates should be weeded out or given serious consideration?
 Here are some points to consider:

 How long will you need them?

 Candidates with superior qualifications should exhibit more excitement for your role than do other candidates.
-After all, if they are really good, they should be working for you because they want to, not because they have to.
+Look for people who are excited by the challenges your position offers.
+After all, they should be working for you because they want to, not because they have to.
 If you don’t sense real excitement about the job, don’t hire them.
-Chances are that you will just be a placeholder that provides a salary and benefits until they find the job they really want.
+Most likely your job will just be a placeholder until they find the job they really want.

 What are their goals?

-In every interview we should be exploring candidates’ past accomplishments.
-With overqualified candidates, also make sure to spend time exploring their goals for the future.
+When we conduct an interview we explore a candidates’ past accomplishments.
+However, with overqualified candidates, make sure to spend time exploring their goals for the future.
 What does success look like to them for their careers?
 Based on their answers, do you think your company offers them a good path to achieving their goals?
 If not, chances are that you will be their stepping stone not their final destination.

 Do you offer work/life balance?

-If you are offering this kind of package to job seekers, don’t just accept applications from overqualified people, actively seek them out.
+If you’re offering a package that includes a better lifestyle for job seekers, don’t just accept applications from overqualified people, actively seek them out.
 They want you as much as you want them.

 Can you “try them before you buy them?”

 Any opportunity to hire a job seeker on a temporary basis is worth exploring.
-Chances are, overqualified candidates are also unemployed.
-Structure a temporary role for them that allows you to get a feel for one another.
-It won’t take you long to figure out if this person can be a long-term contributor for your team.
-You may want to define the person’s initial role as a consulting engagement that turns into a permanent role if both parties remain interested in making it work.
-A project-based engagement also helps people to determine if they can be happy in a role that is technically “beneath their pay grade.”
+Chances are, overqualified applicants are also unemployed.
+Structure a temporary role or consulting engagement for them that allows you to get a feel for one another.
+It won’t take long for both of you to figure out if it’s the right fit.

 There are a lot of reasons why overqualified candidates don’t work out.
 But the occasional gem that you find makes it worth your time to take these candidates seriously.
 Look at the opportunity you offer from the candidate’s point of view.
-Does the job you are offering make sense from their point of view?
+What does your job give them?
 Are they passionate about working for you?
 Can you offer them a balance of work and life?
-All of these factors can help you turn an overqualified candidate into an A-player.
+All of these factors can help you decide if you should extend an offer.